Immunotherapy medicines use the power of your body’s immune system to attack cancer cells.

 Still, some cancer cells have a lot of PD-L1 on their surface, which stops T cells from killing these cancer cells.
 An immune checkpoint inhibitor medicine that stops PD-1 from binding to PD-L1 allows T cells to attack the cancer cells.

-Tecentriq (chemical name: atezolizumab) is a PD-L1 inhibitor approved by the FDA to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) as a first treatment for unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
+Tecentriq (chemical name: atezolizumab) is a PD-L1 inhibitor approved by the FDA to be used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.

 Other PD-1 and PD-L1 inhibitors that have been approved by the FDA to treat cancers other than breast cancer are: